 Not Guilty: What Happens Next?

-So you and your lawyer present boisterous defense were able to counter the prosecution efficiently, and the jury came back after deliberating with a “not guilty” verdict on your DUI.
+You and your lawyer, through a boisterous defense, were able to counter the prosecution efficiently, resulting in a not guilty verdict.
 This is great news; you will not suffer a conviction!
 Also, provided that there are no other charges brought against you, you are home free.
 Keep in mind, if the charge is applicable, the jury may still find you guilty of the crime of driving over the legal limit.

 However, even with an acquittal, your time in the court system may not be over yet.
 Records of your charges and your arrest will remain in law enforcement and court records.
 The next step in this process is work towards an expungement and, if possible, a motion for factual evidence.